weebzone/Surf-TG/README.md

 ## FAQ 🤔

 #### Question 1: Is a session string required in Surf-TG?

-Answer: Yes, it is required. and generate session string by `Phone Number` not by bot token and use the `pyrofork` mode.
+**Answer:** No, it is not required.

+#### Question 2: I am using Surf-TG without a session string, but my channel files are not showing on the web.

+**Answer:** To initially index your files, use the `/index` command in `AUTH_CHANNEL`.
+This command stores all your files in the database.
+Please ensure that you use the `/index` command only in one channel at a time.
+Once the channel indexing is complete, you can proceed to index the next channel.

+#### Question 3: Do I need to use the `/index` command every time the bot restarts or is deployed again?

+**Answer:** No, whether you restart the bot or deploy it again, you don't need to perform initial indexing unless you change the database.

+#### Question 4: Do I have to use the `/index` command every time I upload a file to the channel to index it?

+**Answer:** No, the `/index` command is only used once initially.
+Subsequently, any files you send will automatically be stored in the database.

+#### Question 5: When will be the cache system work?
+**Answer:** It work only when you use the `Session String.`

-**Question 2: How are posts updated on the web when using cache?**
+#### Question 6: How are posts updated on the web when using Session String?

 **Answer:** Login with `ADMIN_USERNAME` and `ADMIN_PASSWORD`, then clicking the reload option in the Homepage navbar clears all channel caches, to showing new posts.
 To clear a specific channel's cache, open the channel and click its reload option.

-**Question 3: How to change theme and add/remove Channel without restart?**
+#### Question 7: How to change theme and add/remove Channel without restart?

 **Answer:** Login with `ADMIN_USERNAME` and `ADMIN_PASSWORD`, then clicking the Edit option in the Homepage navbar from there you can change theme and add/remove channel.
 Make sure that channel must be seperated by `,`

-#### Question 4: Can anyone create or edit folders/files in Playlist Creator?
+#### Question 8: Can anyone create or edit folders/files in Playlist Creator?

-Answer: No, only admins with `ADMIN_USERNAME` and `ADMIN_PASSWORD` can log in to Playlist Creator.
+**Answer:** No, only admins with `ADMIN_USERNAME` and `ADMIN_PASSWORD` can log in to Playlist Creator.

-#### Question 5: If i delete the mongoDb database then my playlist also deleted?
+#### Question 9: If i delete the mongoDb database then my playlist also deleted?

-Answer: Yes, Your all the playlist will be deleted.
+**Answer:** Yes, Your all the playlist will be deleted.

-#### Question 6: If i delete the file from `AUTH_CHANNEL` still then it will be played in Surf-TG?
+#### Question 10: If i delete the file from `AUTH_CHANNEL` still then it will be played in Surf-TG?

-Answer: No, Once the file is deleted it will be no more playable.
+**Answer:** No, Once the file is deleted it will be no more playable.

 ## Contributing